The Golden Plains Wind Farm has commenced construction. The project will be completed in two separate stages (East and West)

 About the Project

-The Golden Plains Wind Farm Project involves the establishment of a wind energy facility (WEF) including wind turbines and associated electrical infrastructure on 16,723 ha to the West, South and South East of Rokewood, a small rural town in the Shire of Golden Plains; approximately 60 km North West of Geelong.
-The site is located on land that is primarily used for agricultural purposes and has been substantially modified over time due to agricultural operations such as broad acre cropping and livestock grazing.
+The Golden Plains Wind Farm Project involves the establishment of a wind energy facility including wind turbines and associated electrical infrastructure on 16,723 ha to the west, south and south-east of Rokewood, a small rural town in the Golden Plains Shire; approximately 60 km north-west of Geelong.
+The site is located on land that is primarily used for agricultural purposes such as broad acre cropping and livestock grazing.

 Golden Plains Wind Farm – East commenced construction in Q1 2023 and will feature 122 turbines and is currently owned by TagEnergy (85%) and Ingka Group (15%).

 Golden Plains Wind Farm – West of the project is wholly owned by WestWind Energy and is expected to commence construction in 2024.

 For more information about Golden Plains Wind Farm – East, click below.